 2.1.1 Installing the RapidSMS project template

 If you're starting a new RapidSMS project, you can use the RapidSMS project template.
-The template is a custom project template for Django 1.4 and therefore requires Django 1.4 or later to use.
+The template is a custom project template.

 To use the project template, first make sure you have the latest version of Django installed: